 So Which Should You Choose?

-Many people love Apple’s Magic Mouse 2.
-It looks modern and minimalistic and works differently to any other mouse out there.
+Many people love Apple’s Magic Mouse.
+It looks modern and minimalistic and works differently from any other mouse out there.
 You could think of it as the mouse from the future.
 But it doesn’t suit everyone.

 Which mouse should you choose?

-- If you love gestures and wish that the Magic Mouse had a bigger trackpad, consider the Apple Magic Trackpad 2.
+- If you love gestures and wish that the Magic Mouse had a bigger trackpad, consider the Apple Magic Trackpad.

-- If you prefer pressing buttons to make gestures and are intrigued at the potential of customizing them for each major app you use, consider the Logitech MX Master 3.
+- If you prefer pressing buttons to make gestures and are intrigued by the potential of customizing them for each major app you use, consider the Logitech MX Master 3.

 - If you take your mouse with you to the coffee shop or while traveling, consider the Logitech MX Anywhere 2S.